chef/artifactory-client/README.md

 # Change the repository
 repo.description = "This is a new description" repo.save

+# Upload an artifact to the repo
+repo.upload('/local/path/to/file', param_1: 'foo', param_2: 'bar')

 # Get a list of artifacts in this repository
 repo.artifacts #=> [#<Artifactory::Resource::Artifact ...>, ...]